August 1, 2018

 Anyone looking to become a Utica Zoo docent must be at least 18 years of age and must complete the Docent Training Course.
 The course will cover important information that all of the Utica Zoo docents are required to know and maintain knowledge of.
 Attendance at each class is mandatory in order to officially become a Utica Zoo Docent.

-The next Docent Training Course will be held over 2 days on October 18th and 19th from 5pm-8pm.
+The next Docent Training Course will be held over 2 days on November 29-30 from 4pm-7pm.
 Prospective Docents must attend both training sessions and pre-registration is required.

 Zoo Crew (Age 15-17):